 - Coordinate systems.
-You chose a coordinate system to describe a process (positions, motion, fields, etc) - The physical process does not depend on the system of coordinates you use to describe it! - This obvious statement leads to the requirement, that all physics laws were formulated in a system-of-coordinate independent way. - We need to define mathematical objects which allow for manipulation in a coordinate independent way.
-Such objects are: scalars, vectors, tensors, etc.
+You chose a coordinate system to describe a process (positions, motion, fields, etc) - The physical process does not depend on the system of coordinates you use to describe it! - This obvious statement leads to the requirement, that all physics laws were formulated in a system-of-coordinate independent way. - We need to define mathematical objects which allow the formulation of the laws in a coordinate independent way. - Such objects are: scalars, vectors, tensors, etc.